-Every part of our psychic structure (I intentionally often use the imprecise word "content" for that) begins with a first encounter in our life.
-A classification into the complex order scheme of our brain is after this first encounter still very inaccurate, blurred and dark.
-With growing procession this “content” becomes more complex and evolves.
-If it is emotional it is being associated with animals and we come to the biology of dreaming.
+Every part of our psychic structure (intentionally I often use the imprecise word "content" for that) begins with a first encounter in our life.
+The classification into the complex ordering scheme of our brain is still very inaccurate after this first encounter, blurred and dark.
+With growing procession the “content” becomes more complex and evolves.
+If it is of an emotional nature it is being associated with animals and we come to the biology of dreaming.

-The psychic contents within us are not only as words in a book, rather because they are part of our conscious and therefore alive, they are also living parts of our soul.
+The psychic contents within us are not only words in a book, rather, because they are part of our consciousness and therefore alive, they are also living parts of our soul.

-The dream lets our soul become a cosmos with all its inhabitants, from the smallest to the big.
-And all these parts of which we are the creator want to live and grow.
-Our attention and love is like a magic sun and her beams melt the laws of time and the becoming and growth is being accelerated.
+The dream lets our soul become a cosmos with all its inhabitants, from the smallest to the biggest.
+And all these parts, of which we are the creator of, want to live and grow.
+Our attention and love is like a magical sun and its beams melt the laws of time and the becoming and growth is being accelerated.

-S.: "I came to a meadow that was littered with white blossoms, but my attention I payed to the numberless amount of ants which rushed back and forth.
+"I came to a meadow that was littered with white blossoms but I payed my attention to the numberless amount of ants, which rushed back and forth.
 They crawled along in a broad path that I followed.
 It forked and curved and lead across the meadow.
 As I got further ahead I saw that the small animals carried rice grains.
-It was an whole army.
+It was a whole army.
 I walked on.
 The ants became bigger and so did their burdens.
 They were carrying white beans.
-The path turned into a street of white sand and there were gold-brown termites on it.
+The path turned into a street of white sand and I saw gold-brown termites on it.
 As the animals grew their number shrank and the tangle of the bodies became immaculate symmetry.

-Another change occurred: The termites became small, snow-white creatures that looked like rams but of the size of mouse.
-Then they came directly at me.
+Another change occurred: The termites became small snow-white creatures that looked like rams but were of the size of mice.
+Then they came right at me.
 All these rams turned into white puppies which grew and all together became a lamb.
 The path ended in front of a housing.
 The lamb walked into the bright shining building and stood up to walk on two legs.
 A ladder appeared in front of us.
-The lamb which grew into an angel-like being walked up the ladder with me.
+The lamb which grew into an angel-like being, walked up the ladder with me.
 Hand in hand and rung by rung.”
+(S.)